 "She killed my brother."

 If Emeri was shocked, he concealed it well.
-He was completely silent for a long time, his mouth a straight line as he stared Aroska down.
+He remained completely silent for a long time, his mouth a straight line as he stared Aroska down.
 Finally, he cleared his throat and clasped his hands behind his back.
-“Lieutenant, you know as well as I do that the identity of the Cleaner assigned to carry out a death sentence is kept confidential.
-What makes you so sure it was Payvan?”
+"Lieutenant, you know as well as I do that the identity of the Cleaner assigned to carry out a death sentence is kept confidential.
+What makes you so sure it was Payvan?"